bal-reddy9059/bal-reddy9059/README.md

 <td>
 <strong>Full-Stack Developer Intern</strong> — <a href="https://hiremaze.in">HireMaze</a><br/>
 <sub>Nov 2025 – Present · Remote</sub><br/>
 Building full-stack features using React, NestJS, PostgreSQL.
-Working on recruiter-side dashboards, job-matching pipelines, and API integrations.
+Working on recruiter-side dashboards, job-matching pipelines, and API integrations. 🏆 Awarded <strong>Best Intern of the Month</strong> for consistent dedication and proactive contribution to the team.
 </td>
 </tr>
 <tr>